hungovercoders-blog/datagriff/docs/_posts/2023-04-30-terraform-azure-data/2023-04-30-terraform-azure-data.md

 ## Deploy Azure Data Platform Assets

 Now we have everything configured I want to add some data platform resources to my terraform code.
 Before I do this I need to update my variables file to name these appropriately.
-Amend your variables.tf code to be the following which now has extra variables to hand the new resource names (databricks, data lake and event hub).
+Amend your variables.tf code to be the following which now has extra variables at the end to handle the new resource names (databricks, data lake and event hub).

 ```terraform
 variable "region" {